 the unstable atmosphere, where the gradient is higher than the adiabatic one.

 Such a gradient would induce some convective displacement and of course influence the turbulence, which means that the thermal gradient influence should be considered in the turbulence model.
-Once more, natively in the LES approach, the turbulence anisotropy [35] the density effect on the turbulence is included in the equations since it affects more specifically larger scales.
+Once more, natively in the LES approach, the turbulence anisotropy [23] and the density effect on the turbulence are included in the equations since they affect more specifically larger scales.
 On the opposite, in the RANS approach, an additional term should be added to the transport equation to introduce the density gradient influence on the turbulence.
-For such a specific application of k-e models, [35] proposed a specific set of constants together with an additional term in the k equation:
+For such a specific application of k-e models, [21] proposed a specific set of constants together with an additional term in the k equation:

-G=βw'.θv'
+G=βw'.θv' (2)